bpinzone/TetrisAI/README.md

 ```

 When we started, we (mostly I) were beset by a youthful folly: I wanted the algorithm to work without needing any wired connection.
 Specifically, I wanted the algorithm to run on a laptop that was sitting in front of a TV, reading the game state from the webcam and controlling the game via Bluetooth, because I thought that would be cool.
 But the webcam's image wasn't great, and we kept having to mess with the lighting in the room, and before every test I had to carefully click the corners on the "hold" area, the board area, and the queue area to specify where the algorithm should look.
 It was a huge hassle.
 As is too common in life, everything I was doing would become much simpler if I simply compromised on my principles—alas, in this case, I gave in and we bought an HDMI splitter and a capture card to read the video stream from the Switch directly into my laptop.

+We got pretty far, though, and many of our vision-algorithm decisions that might seem overengineered have their roots in the fact that we wanted it to work with a webcam.
+We recorded this video (unfortunately you can't see our setup, but the laptop is sitting on the chair that's in frame to watch the TV).

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4Jm-x91pVQY?si=WluzwDUUAQ8vbcyO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The direct video stream was much simpler.
 The 20x10 Tetris grid appears in the same place onscreen every time, so we manually specified the section of the image where it appears, split it into a 20x10 grid, and classified each square image independently.
 A square is full (there's a piece there) if over 50% of the pixels in it are "bright", and a pixel is "bright" if the grayscale value (0-255) was above 80 (the blue pieces can be fairly dark).